twolfson/grunt-spritesmith/README.md

         - https://github.com/twolfson/layout#algorithms
 - engine `String` - `spritesmith` engine to use
     - By default this is `pixelsmith`, a `node` based engine
+    - Alternative engines must be installed via `npm install`
+    - An example usage can be found in the [Examples section](#engine)
     - For more engine options, see the [Engines section](#engines)
 - engineOpts `Object` - Options to pass through to engine for settings
     - For example `phantomjssmith` accepts `timeout` via `{engineOpts: {timeout: 10000}}`